-Throughout my years of travel, I have developed a few unique things that I include in my travel journals, aside from the usual writing.
+Throughout my years of travel, I have developed a few unique things to include in my travel journal, aside from the usual writing.

-Here are eleven cool travel journal diary ideas you can do to write a travel journal that’s worth reading!
+Here are eleven cool travel journal examples that may help you write a travel journal that’s worth reading!